attachmentsme/Queuebert/README.md

 Queuebert
 =========

-In the chrome extension paradigm, iframes and tabs cannot not communicate directly.
+In the chrome extension paradigm, iframes and tabs cannot communicate directly.

 In a prior post, I advocate using a queue-based approach to deal with this annoyance: